joshbegley/nyt-latest/previous.md

 `Lillo, Carlos Vicens and Inigo Dominguez are all moving on from the Etihad with Guardiola set to make several new coaching appointments.`\
 https://nytimes.com/athletic/6385410/2025/05/27/juanma-lillo-manchester-city-guardiola-staff/

-**Stocks Rally on What Some Call the ‘TACO Trade’**\
+**Stocks Rally on the ‘TACO Trade’**\
-`The tongue-in-cheek term adopted by analysts and commentators describes how markets tumble on President Trump’s tariff threats, only to rebound when he relents.`\
+`The tongue-in-cheek term adopted by some analysts and commentators describes how markets tumble on President Trump’s tariff threats, only to rebound when he relents.`\
 https://nytimes.com/2025/05/27/business/stock-market-trump-tariffs.html

 **Ronnie Dugger, Crusading Texas Journalist, Dies at 95**\